MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

 In customization tab in *Search & Intelligence* section of Microsoft 365 admin center, navigate to edit the result type configured for your ServiceNow Knowledge connection.
 ![Editing Result Type](media/servicenow-knowledge-connector/edit-result-type.png)

-   When the edit result type dialog opens, click on **Edit** next to the result layout section.
+   When the 'Edit result type'
+    dialog opens, click on **Edit** next to the result layout section.
 ![Editing Result Layout](media/servicenow-knowledge-connector/edit-result-type-2.png)

 2. Find the items block containing text property with `shortDescription` and `AccessUrl` values.